lovemonkey257/dabble/README.md

 # dabble
 A DAB radio project based on a PI, small LCD and some LED encoders.
 Very much a work in progress.

+This project is targetted to be run on a Raspberry Pi running Raspberry OS (this could change).
+Assumptions reqarding packages etc rely on this.
+While the hardware could be run on another system using I2C and I2S I've not tested this.

 ## Current progress
 - Forked and fixed dablin cli to output PAD announcements e.g. now playing
 - UI seems stable